Muslims (ethnic group): History

 In Bosnia and Herzegovina at that time, the population did not identify with national categories, except for a few intellectuals from urban areas who claimed to be Croats or Serbs.
-The population of Bosnia and Herzegovina primarily identified itself by religion, using the terms Turk (for Muslims), Hrišćani (Christians) or Greeks (for the Orthodox) and "Kršćani" or Latins (for the Catholics).
-Furthermore, the Bosna vilayet particularly resisted the reforms, which culminated with the rebellion of Husein Gradaščević and his ayans in 1831.
+The population of Bosnia and Herzegovina primarily identified itself by religion, using the terms "Turci" (for Muslims), "Hrišćani" (Christians), "Grci" (for the Orthodox), and "Kršćani" (Latins, or Catholics).
+Furthermore, the Bosna vilayet particularly resisted the reforms, culminating in the rebellion of Husein Gradaščević and his ayans in 1831.
 Reforms were introduced in Bosnia and Herzegovina only after Omer Pasha Latas forcibly returned the province to the sultan's authority in 1850.
 The reforms marked the loss of the influence of the ulama (the educated clergy), Sharia was no longer used outside of family matters, and a system of public education was introduced, in addition to religious education.
 The reforms marked the beginning of journalism and the establishment of modern political institutions, and ultimately the establishment of a provincial assembly in 1865, in which non-Muslims also sat.

 The revolt of the Bosnian ayans and the attempted formulation of provincial identity in the 1860s are often portrayed as the first signs of a Bosnian national identity.
-However, a Bosnian national identity beyond confessional borders was rare, and the strong Bosnian identity of individual ayans or Franciscans expressed at that time reflected regional affiliation, with a strong religious aspect.
+However, a Bosnian national identity beyond confessional borders was rare, and the strong Bosnian identity of individual ayans or Franciscans, as expressed at that time, reflected regional affiliation and a strong religious aspect.
 Christians identified more with the Croatian or Serbian nation.
 For Muslims, identity was more closely tied to the defence of local privileges, but it did not call into question their allegiance to the Ottoman Empire.
-The use of the term "Bosniak" at that time did not have a national meaning, but a regional one.
+The term "Bosniak" at that time did not have a national meaning but a regional one.
 When Austria-Hungary occupied Bosnia and Herzegovina in 1878, national identification was still a foreign concept to Bosnian Muslims.